 Some effects say a character can "automatically break away."
-When a character with such an effect breaks away, the d6 roll is counted as a successful result regardless of what was rolled (even if the result is a ...).
+When a character with such an effect breaks away no d6 is rolled, it is simply counted as a successful result.

 10.8a Failing to Break Away

 If the character fails to break away, it doesn't move and is not considered to have moved.